0xPolygonZero/eth-tx-proof/README.md

 ## Quick Start

-There two ways to run this prover.
+There are two ways to run this prover.
 The simplest way to get started is to use the `in-memory` runtime of [Paladin](https://github.com/0xPolygonZero/paladin).
 This requires very little setup, but it's not really suitable for a large scale